CareyCilyok/NinetyNine/README.md

 Pocketing the 9-ball on the break shot or as a combination during the frame does not end the frame.
 The 9-Ball is counted as 2 "Ball Count" points and the player continues until a missed shot or pocketing the remaing balls.

-#### Break Bonus
-If the player legally pockets one or more balls on the break, they are awarded 1 “Break Bonus” point.

-#### Scratch on the Break
-Balls pocketed during a scratch on the break are counted toward a players “Ball Count” for the frame, however the Break Bonus is not awarded because of the scratch.

 #### Fouls
 Balls pocketed on a Scratch (except on the break), foul or other illegal